marcelpatrick/TriggerBox/README.md

 ## 3- Spawn actor continuously with a timer

+   - Boolean functions
+     - Declare a bool var Trigger and initialize it = false.
+     - Declare a MyOnBeginOverlap() and MyOnEndOverlap() functions passing an overlapping actor and other actor as params of AActor* type
+     - Expose it with UFUNCTION()
+     - Inside MyOnBeginOverlap() set Trigger = true and inside MyOnEndOverlap() set Trigger = false

    - TriggerAction function
      - Declare a TriggerAction function.
+     - Move the OnActorBeginOverlap function from BeginPlay to inside the TriggerAction() function and pall MyOnBeginOverlap() as its callback function
-     - Define the TriggerAction funciton.
-Inside the TriggerAction function use the TriggerBox variable to call the Multicast Delegate functions OnActorBeginOverlap and OnActorEndOverlap functions and pass your custom Callback functions that each of these will call
+     - Inside the TriggerAction function use the TriggerBox variable to call the Multicast Delegate function OnActorEndOverlap() and pass MyOnEndOverlap() as its callback function.
-     - Call the TriggerAction function on BeginPlay
+     - Call the TriggerAction function on BeginPlay.

-   - Remove the MySpawnActor() function from inside MyOnBeginOverlap() and include it inside MySpawnActor() function
+   - Set the Timer

-   - On the Spawner header file create a FTimerHandle variable
+     - #include "TimerManager.h" and Declare a FTimerHandle variable
-   - On Spawner.cpp, OnBeginPlay, set timer and make it call MySpawnActor()
+     - OnBeginPlay, set timer and make it call MySpawnActor()
        - Use GetWorldTimeManager() function to call SetTimer() passing the TimerHandle variable, "this" as the object, the address for the call back function to spawn the actor -MySpawnActor()-, the time range for timer count and loop boolean.

-   - Declare a IsOverlapping bool for when the actor is overlapping the TriggerBox / TriggerVolume
+     - delete the actor objects from the SpawnActor() parameters

-   - Set IsOverlapping as true inside MyOnBeginOverlap() and false inside MyOnEndOverlap()
+   - SpawnActor
     - Inside MySpawnActor, wrap the SpawnActor function with an if statement based on the IsOverlapping bool so that it only gets called if the actor is currently overlapping the TriggerBox / TriggerVolume

 ## Components connection flow
 ![image](https://user-images.githubusercontent.com/12215115/208666394-9ed64d1f-6ef8-4ccf-96f6-37a4d411998d.png)